 Image: Build Your Own Horizon / Kinsale, 2020 prototype cutout, ink on paper, 10 x 29cm

-Ongoing work Horizons is a response to the death of the image and the post-representational turn brought about by the loss of meaning in an image-saturated world.
-Adapting found images to create abstract paintings and drawings where the originals are hidden in a forest of post-representational visual noise.
-The results are reminiscent of complex AI-generated camouflage designs, such as Entangled Horizon based on George Barret's 18th-century painting 'View of Powerscourt Waterfall' 1760.
-A drawing from this series has also been developed into a digital 3-dimensional virtual landscape with the help of Net Artist Daniel Murray.
-Images used include drawings based on screensavers, nature camouflages, photographs of Cork Harbour, Skellig Michael, Star Wars and the works of painters James Arthur O'Connor 1792-1841, George Barret 1728-1774 and Piet Mondrian 1872-1944.
-This work was precipitated by a return to painting in 2014 and a collaboration with poet Derek Mahon (1941-2020).
+Horizons 2014-24 is a response to the death of the image and the post-representational transcendental turn brought about by the loss of meaning in an image-saturated world.
+The Horizons works are created from found images, which have been simplified and traced to create abstract paintings and drawings where the originals are hidden in a forest of post-representational visual noise.
+The results are reminiscent of complex AI-generated camouflage designs; Entangled Horizon 2024 is based on George Barret's 18th-century painting 'View of Powerscourt Waterfall' 1760.
+A new development is that drawings from this series are turned into digital 3-dimensional virtual landscapes with the help of Net Artist Daniel Murray through Blender.
+Images used to create this work include drawings based on screensavers, nature camouflages, photographs of Cork Harbour, Skellig Michael, Star Wars and the works of painters James Arthur O'Connor 1792-1841, George Barret 1728-1774 and Piet Mondrian 1872-1944.
+This work was precipitated by a return to painting in 2014 through a collaboration with poet Derek Mahon (1941-2020).

-Haunted by the history and context of painting, rules are established beforehand to organise what colours will be used and where and how they will be painted undermining any possibility of self-expression.
-“I am like a one-eyed ambient robot crawling across the surface of the painting eradicating any depth perception and diminishing aesthetic choices to chance encounters.”
-(Sarah Iremonger 2024)
+Haunted by the history and context of painting, rules are established beforehand to organise what colours will be used and where and how they will be painted, undermining self-expression.
+“I am like a one-eyed ambient robot crawling across the surface of the painting, eradicating any depth perception and diminishing aesthetic choices to chance encounters.”

-This work has been done in a post-representational thought process using diagrams that interact with the world rather than represent it as source material, opening the possibility of a different kind of engagement with the world.
+This work has been conceived through a post-representational thinking process using diagrams that interact with the world rather than represent it as a means for realisation, opening the possibility of a different kind of engagement with the world.
 The colour has been selected to represent colour separations.
-The framework holding the colour, and the layered silhouettes of the vessels, resemble Venn diagrams which use a self-directed approach to making images that "generates the thing to be done".
+The framework holding the colour and the layered silhouettes of the vessels resemble Venn diagrams, which use a self-directed approach to making images that "generates the thing to be done".
 (Catherine Harty 2021)

-“It is clear that the interplay between these vessels which represent such a broad expanse of geography, politics and time is, itself an examination of multi-culturalism; how cultures evolve, influence each other or even remain isolated.
+“It is clear that the interplay between these vessels, which represent such a broad expanse of geography, politics, and time, is an examination of multi-culturalism, how cultures evolve, influence each other or even remain isolated.
 As the series evolves, the works become increasingly complicated until the artist sets aside her rigid parameters.
 Individual colours are still visible but as fragments rather than blocks; colours as federalism ceding from nation states, perhaps.”
 (Oliver Sears 2022)

 Past work